sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ### Design kit

-The VTEX Design Team used to use [Figma](https://www.figma.com/), a modern web-based UI/UX design tool that has lots of features built-in, including: multiplayer, file versioning, reusable component and styles libraries and interactive prototyping.
+The VTEX Design Team used to use [Figma](https://www.figma.com/), a modern web-based UI/UX design tool that has lots of out-of-the-box features such as: multiplayer, file versioning, reusable component and styles libraries and interactive prototyping.
 All of this made it very easy develop the design system and reuse in all team's designs.

-Since it was a very new tool, and we have just transitioned from Sketch, as the main advocate of it I organized workshops in the company to have everybody on board.
-I also often helped everyone answering questions and just sharing good practices with the reusing components, designing new ones to be easily reusable and keeping everything organized and documented.
+This was a new tool for everyone, who have just transitioned from Sketch.
+As the most excited person I took the role of organizing workshops in the company to have everybody onboard.
+I also often helped answering questions and sharing good practices with the tool, like reusing components, designing new ones to be easily reusable and keeping everything organized and documented.

 ```grid|1
 ![](./styleguide_figma.png "The system components implemented in Figma.")